rupanshusoi/Runi/README.md

 # Runi
-Hand-written lexer and parser for C
+Hand-written lexer and parser for C in Go.